 Smoking is the most preventable cause of ill health that we know, and every effort should be made to stop this destructive habit.
-Fortunately, in South Africa great strides have been made to curb this habit, and the Department of Health has to be congratulated on their efforts to protect the public including children from the harmful effects of cigarette smoke in public places.

-VITAMINS C AS HEALTH PROTECTOR
+VITAMIN C AS HEALTH PROTECTOR

-Nevertheless, there are people that find it extremely difficult to stop this addiction, and clinicians are faced with the dilemma that they may have to opt for the second-best option by limiting the damage done by cigarette smoke inhalation.
+Some people find it extremely difficult to stop this addiction, and clinicians are faced with the dilemma that they may have to opt for the second-best option by limiting the damage done by cigarette smoke inhalation.
 Since smoking initiates powerful oxidative processes in the human body, research concentrated on limiting oxidative stress by adding antioxidant vitamins to the diet.
 This is where the connection of vitamin C supplementation and smoking originated, because it has been observed that smokers have lower blood levels of vitamin C.

 Under the influence of the Nobel Lauriat Linus Pauling, supra-pharmacological doses of this vitamin were propagated.
 However, these very high doses of vitamin C could never be proven to have added health benefits.
-Very high levels of vitamin C (3 000 – 10 000 mg) may actually act as a pro-oxidant!
+Very high levels of vitamin C (3 000 to 10 000 mg) may actually act as a pro-oxidant!

 The following article written by NICUS (Nutrition Information Centre of the University of Stellenbosch) puts everything into a better perspective in this regard.
 However, it should be emphasized that it is far better to stop smoking than to minimize the oxidative damage done by this destructive habit!
 Vitamin C cannot limit all the damage done by smoking.